No results for ""

 The Akamai SDK uses a client-side ID

 The Akamai SDK uses a client-side ID.
-Your environment's client-side ID is available in the Projects tab of your Account settings page.
+Client-side IDs are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to pass custom parameters to the client by creating a custom configuration object.
 The Akamai SDK only supports the logger configuration option.